suhlig/HDM-Haushaltsbuch/README.markdown

 # HDM-Haushaltsbuch

-## Running it
+## Run

 1. [Install eclipse tools](https://developer.ibm.com/wasdev/getstarted/)
 1. [Add a liberty-profile server](https://developer.ibm.com/wasdev/docs/developing-applications-wdt-liberty-profile/) for local testing
 1. Import the app into Eclipse
+1. Add a 'turtle'-sized ElephantSQL service instance
-1. Run on Server => Bluemix
+1. Run on Server => Bluemix (the database tables will be auto-created)

-1. Add the ElephantSQL server
-1. Deploy.
-The app will auto-create the tables.
+## Exercises

+Using TDD, implement the following features:

+1. Show a list of all categories at `/categories/all`
+1. Show all entries of a certain category at  `/entries/by-category`

+For each feature, add unit, integration and acceptance tests.

 ## Tests